Top 35 Android Interview Questions and Answers

 • Java data types such as INT, Long, Char, Boolean, etc

-Q #26) Explain the AndroidManifest.xml file and why do you need this?
+Q #26) Explain the AndroidManifest.xml file and why you need this?

 Answer: Every application must have an AndroidManifest.xml file in the root directory.
 It contains information about your app and provides the same to the Android system.

-The information includes the package name, Android components such as Activity, Services, Broadcast Receivers, Content Providers, etc. Every Android system must have this information before running any app code.
+The information includes the package name and Android components such as Activity, Services, Broadcast Receivers, Content Providers, etc. Every Android system must have this information before running any app code.

 AndroidManifest.xml file performs the following tasks:

-• It describes the various components of the application which include Activity, Services, Content Providers, etc. Also, it defines the classes which implement these components.
+• It describes the various components of the application, which include Activity, Services, Content Providers, etc. Also, it defines the classes that implement these components.

-• It is responsible to protect the application and it declares the permission for accessing the protected part of the app.
+• It is responsible for protecting the application, and it declares the permission for accessing the protected part of the app.

-• It also declares the Android API which is going to be used by the application.
+• It also declares the Android API that is going to be used by the application.

-Q #27) What all devices have you worked on?
+Q #27) What devices have you worked on?

 Answer: There are many mobile devices available in the market with different operating systems.